 The safety concerns

 Unlike many people think, Turkey is a modern and secular country.
 Outside of Europe but still within the Aegean, Black and Mediterranean Sea coastlines, Turkey is one of those countries that have it all, from stunning beaches to gorgeous mountains.
-No matter whether you’re a solo traveler, a backpacker or an all-inclusive traveler, Turkey will surely have something in store for you.
+No matter whether you’re a solo traveler, a backpacker, an all-inclusive traveler or even a medical tourist, Turkey will surely have something in store for you.

 The best part about Turkey is that it never stops to amaze you.
 Only one step away from the tourist areas you will always find an authentic beauty that you’d need more than one lifetime to fully discover.
 As for the safety concerns, there has been some instability lately that damaged the country’s tourist reputation.
 Hence, traveling alone in Turkey has been classified as dangerous in recent years.
 But once you try it, you’ll fall in love with Turkey and Turkish hospitality.
 Turkish people are arguably the most hospitable people on our planet.
 If you didn’t figure it out until now, my answer to the question “Should I visit Turkey?” is an absolute YES.
 And let me tell you why.